facebookresearch/nevergrad/docs/machinelearning.md

 The fact that you use ordered discrete variables is not a big deal because by nature `PortfolioDiscreteOnePlusOne` will ignore the order.
 This algorithm is quite stable.

 If you have more budget, a cool possibility is to use `CategoricalSoftmax` for all discrete variables and then apply `TwoPointsDE`.
-You might also compare this to DE (classical differential evolution).
+You might also compare this to `DE` (classical differential evolution).
 This might need a budget in the hundreds.

 If you want to double-check that you are not worse than random search, you might use `RandomSearch`.

-If you want something fully parallel (the number of workers can be equal to the budget), then you might use `ScrHammersleySearch`.
-Yes, this includes the discrete case.
+If you want something fully parallel (the number of workers can be equal to the budget), then you might use `ScrHammersleySearch`, which includes the discrete case.
 Then, you should use `OrderedDiscrete` rather than `CategoricalSoftmax`.
 This does not have the traditional drawback of grid search and should still be more uniform than random.
-By nature `ScrHammersleySearch` will deal correctly with `OrderedDiscrete` type for `CategoricalSoftmax`.
+By nature `ScrHammersleySearch` will deal correctly with `OrderedDiscrete` type for discrete variables.

 If you are optimizing weights in reinforcement learning, you might use `TBPSA` (high noise) or `CMA` (low noise).

 # Nevergrad applied to Machine Learning: 3 examples.